-Summer School provides an introduction for young people to the work of the United Nations, as seen through the programmes of QUNO.
-Emphasis is given to formal and informal discussion sessions so that the 25 summer school participants can gain in-depth understanding of the issues at stake and the dynamics that shape work on these issues.
-A variety of learning techniques are employed, including lectures, small group discussions, role plays and workshops.
+The Geneva Summer School provides an introduction for young people to the work of the United Nations, as seen through the programme areas of QUNO.
+Emphasis is given to formal and informal discussion sessions, allowing Summer School participants to gain in-depth understanding of the issues at stake and the dynamics that shape work on these issues.
+A variety of learning techniques are employed, including lectures, small group discussions, role play and workshops.

 - Summer School participant dispatch (2012)